Terms and Conditions

 1.4 End of Trial

-If the Customer does not upgrade at the end of the Trial:
+If the Customer does not wish to continue with a paid plan at the end of Trial:

 - access will be disabled;